 - I attend school full time in the county respective to the title I am competing for 6 months or longer (must physically attend, online classes do not qualify)

 You are eligible for the Miss University of Oregon title ONLY if the following is true:

 - I must have (a) successfully completed at least one semester as a full-time (at least 12 credit hours) student, and presently be enrolled and physically attending classes on a full-time basis at an accredited college or university in the state of Oregon.

 Miss Lane County

-Three is a $25.00 registration fee for the Miss Lane County pageant.
 In order to compete, all contestants are expected to register with www.missamericaforkids.org and raise $100 for the Children’s Miracle Network Hospitals (CMNH).
 This requirement is set by the National Miss America Organization.
 If your CMNH money is not raised by the deadline specified in the contestant packet you will not be allowed to compete.
-Miss contestants are also required to sell a minimum of one full ad page for the program book.
+Contestants will be required to participate in the Build Your Own Scholarship Program as program.
 By selling ads or procuring sponsors you help support the scholarship fund and build a scholarship for yourself at the same time through the Build Your Own Scholarship Program.
+A contestant’s first $100 raised will be awarded back to them as a scholarship ONLY AFTER they compete in the pageant.
 You are responsible for purchasing all of your wardrobe as required for competition.